Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 6. Planned product
 7. Quality control

-### M1: Functional Specifications
+### Milestone one: Functional Specifications
 **Start Date:** 2023-04-06
 **Deliverables:**
-1. Submitting the Implementation proposal to Commonwealth.im in parallel to this RFP-X
+1. Submitting a Research proposal to Protocol Labs in parallel to this RFP
-2. A date and location for public sense making is shared with partners and community
+2. Presentation on state of affairs and shared with community partners and date set for sense making
-3. Presentation on the state of affairs and public sense making session in consortium format
+3. Presentation on the state of affairs and Public sense making session in 'consortium' format
 4. Working with Implementation partners to align on functional specifications
 5. Public presentation of engineering documentation to Regen Community and Network Goods team
-6. Submission is made to the network via an on chain vote (two weeks deliberation time)
+6. Submission is made to the network via an on chain vote with two weeks deliberation time
 7. Proposal passes or fails based on validator determinations

-**Statement:**
-This milestone is a commoning phase where stakeholders are convened along with community contributors.

 **Budget:**
 - $35k Research budget from Protocol Labs to LunarPunk_Labs
 - Token grant from Regen Foundation to community partners

+### Milestone Two: DAO Design
+**Start Date:** 2023-07-17
+**Deliverables:**
+1. Convene discussions around DAO design and Tokenomic Mechanism and share in a group context
+2. Practice the design and document the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)
+3. Presentation of DAO pilot programme provided to community partners
+4. Working with place based community facilitators to align on practices and methodologies
+5. Onboarding documentation compiled and shared online
+6. Community completes discussion DAO design as engineering on a pilot project begins
+7. Updates submitted to Commonwealth, Protocol Labs and Regen community

+**Budget:**
+- $25k Cash grant from RND inc. to LunarPunk_Labs
+- Token delegation from Regen Foundation to community partners

 ### M2: Design
 **Start Date:** 2023-07-17